Dead Load – What is It and How to Calculate It?

 Line dead load

-$$g_k = \mbox{Density of element} \cdot \mbox{Cross-section width} \cdot \mbox{Cross-section height}$$
+$$g_k = \mbox{Density of element} \cdot \mbox{cross-section width} \cdot \mbox{cross-section height}$$

-The line dead load of a wooden GL24h beam with a density of 420 $\frac{kg}{m^3}$, Cross-section width of 10cm and a Cross-section height of 20cm is calculated as
+The line dead load of a wooden GL24h beam with a density of 420 kg/m3, cross-section width of 10cm and a cross-section height of 20cm is calculated as:

 $$g_k = 420 \frac{kg}{m^3} \cdot 0.2m \cdot 0.1m = 8.4 \frac{kg}{m} $$